PRAJUN-V/PRAJUN-V/README.md

 - 📫 How to reach me **prajunvelandi@gmail.com**

-- ⚡ Fun fact **Whitespace in Python isn’t just a fashion statement!**
+- ⚡ Fun fact: <i>Did you know there's a poem called The Zen of Python?
+Written by Tim Peters, it captures the philosophy of Python in just 19 guiding principles.
+You can read it by simply typing **import this** in the Python interpreter.
+Give it a try! 🐍</i>

 <h3 align="left">Connect with me:</h3>
 <p align="left">